Tarrasch/scalegrease/README.md

 Scheduled dispatch is supported in a primitive manner, with crontab lines on redundant scheduling machines.
 In order to distribute crontabs to a farm, use greaselaunch, which distributes all crontabs found in the project to a central location.
-Farm worker machines periodically call the script greasework, which copies crontab files to /etc/cron.d.
+Farm worker machines periodically call the script greasesnatch, which copies crontab files to /etc/cron.d.

 The crontabs typically contain greaserun commands, which ensures that the fat job jars are